PHSI-supplements/labs/integrated-labs/DuplicatorLab/doc/03-understanding-code.md

 The function then copies the contents of `shared_buffer` into `local_buffer` (line&nbsp;H) and then writes the contents of `local_buffer` to the destination file on line&nbsp;I.

 The shared buffer was a possible bottleneck.
-If `read_original()` directly placed the source file's contents into `shared_buffer` and `write_copy()` directly moved `shared_buffer`'s contents into the destination file, then either one function would have to wait for the other to finish its file access or we'd risk both functions accessing the shared buffer at the same time.
+If `read_original()` directly placed the source file's contents into `shared_buffer` and `write_copy()` directly moved `shared_buffer`'s contents into the destination file, then either one function would have to wait for the other to finish its file access, or we'd risk both functions accessing the shared buffer at the same time.
 By using local buffers when accessing files, one thread can safely access the shared buffer while the other is accessing a file.